 Apart from designating medical decisions, you’ll also need to find someone that will act as your power of attorney.
 When someone steps up and acts as your power of attorney, they will have the responsibility of making sure things go as planned and that all of your final wishes are fulfilled.

 They will initiate probates that discuss your assets and make sure that all of your life’s assets are secured and distributed as you had planned.
+To learn more about how to use power of attorney to protect your assets and quality of life, click here.

 If you have a substantial amount of assets and you want to bypass probate and avoid taxes, a living trust could be your best option.
 With a living trust, you can choose a successor and pass down all of your properties, giving them the power to designate as per your wishes.